Education EdD

 • Nursing instructor in a clinical or hospital setting

-According to the BLS, the average nursing education salary for postsecondary nurse educators varies by employer.
-The nursing education salary for nursing education jobs at junior colleges averaged $77,210 in 2022, while nursing education jobs at colleges, universities and professional schools averaged $85,900.
-Nursing education jobs in general medical and surgical hospitals averaged $95,600.
+According to the BLS, the average Doctor of Education salary for postsecondary nurse educators varies by employer.
+In 2023, the Doctor of Education salary for nursing education jobs at junior colleges averaged $81,900, while nursing education jobs at colleges, universities and professional schools averaged $86,900.11 Doctor of Education jobs for nursing instructors in general medical and surgical hospitals averaged $106,620.11

-College level educators for athletic training degree programs help prepare students not just for the licensing exam, but to transition into a career as an athletic trainer.
-Completing an athletic training specialization prepares graduates for an EdD career position such as:
+College-level educators for athletic training degree programs help prepare students not just for the licensing exam but to transition into a career as an athletic trainer.
+Completing an athletic training specialization prepares graduates for Doctor of Education jobs such as:

 • Adjunct professor/professor